 Further stemming from this, these disorders carry an increased risk of self-harm and suicidal behavior.

-Resulting from these hormonal changes, affected individuals may experience a reduced sex drive and, in women, temporary loss of menstruation (amenorrhea) or permanent infertility.
+Anorexia nervosa can also cause a reduction in dehydroepiandrosterone (DHEA), thyroid hormone, and growth hormone levels.
+Additionally, this health condition can cause a rise in stress hormone levels.
+Resulting from these hormonal changes, affected individuals may experience a reduced sex drive and, in women, temporary loss of menstruation (amenorrhea), or permanent infertility.

 Complications of the cardiovascular system are the most common cause of death associated with anorexia nervosa.
 Arrhythmias and imbalances of electrolytes in the blood can both be fatal in severe cases, as they can affect the function of the heart and affect the normal rhythm of the heartbeat.